 To become a remote researcher:

-- Master remote user research methods and tools
+- Master remote UX research methods and tools

 - Gain experience with remote UX research techniques